 mpro sports2020 -S 20000 -p SSJ1.p

-The connection to the database is done using network parameter “-S 20000”.
+The connection to the database is done using the network parameter “-S 20000”.
 A client/server connection is established.
-The program SSJ1.p runs and display the elapsed time for the query.
+The program SSJ1.p runs and displays the elapsed time for the query.

 You can run the program on the same machine or on a remote machine.

-You will see that the performance when running with SSJ is much faster.
-(The next section provides steps to run without SSJ in case you need to compare performance.)
+When you run your program with SSJ, the performance is much faster.
+(In case you need to compare the performance with and without SSJ, the next section provides the steps you need to run without SSJ.)

-How fast is the performance?
-You may ask.
-You might simply answer “great performance”.
+You may ask, “How fast is the performance?”
+And, you might simply answer, “great performance.”

 Notes:

-Your millage may vary.
+Your performance metrics may vary.
 In actuality, the performance depends on the data and the reduction of data sent over the network.

-There are no changes to the index selection rules when running the Server-Side Join functionality.
+There are no changes to the index selection rules when you run the server-side join functionality.

-If needed you can specify USE-INDEX to ensure that a certain index is used for optimal query resolution.
+If needed, you can specify USE-INDEX to ensure that a certain index is used for optimal query resolution.

-Testing Performance Differences by Turning-Off SSJ
+Testing Performance by Turning Off Server-Side Join

-To turn off SSJ so that you can compare the performance use the following steps:
+To turn off SSJ so that you can compare the performance, follow these steps:

 prodb sports2020 sports2020 -ssj 0